Plateia

 Plateia or Platia (πλατεία) is the Greek word for town square.
 Most Greek and Cypriot cities have several town squares which are a point of reference in travelling and guiding.
 In traditional societies like villages and provincial communities, plateies are the central places for feasts, celebrations, events and meetings.

+Ancient Greek Cities

-The original ancient Greek word (plural plateiai) meant one of the (usually 3) main east-west streets in an ancient Greek city such as Naples.
-They were crossed by stenopoi, north-south streets in a rectangular town plan.
+The original ancient Greek word (plural plateiai) meant one of the (usually 3) main streets in an ancient Greek city such as Naples.
+The stenopoi, narrower, mainly north-south, streets were placed between the plateia in the orthogonal town plan to form rectangular blocks for buildings.